adouge/solensim/README.md

  - ~MATLAB/Python integration~ done.

 ### Notes:
- - MATLAB engine for Python is not yet updated for 3.8.
-Oct2Py seems to work fine for simpler scripts.
+ - ~MATLAB engine for Python is not yet updated for 3.8.~ Did a dirty trick to "make" it also "compatible" with Python 3.8.
+ - Oct2Py seems to work fine for simpler scripts.
  - there is no apparent slowdown from calling Octave through Python, as long as same session objects are used (no Python object recreation/redeletion); also, passing a lot of data through the interface causes slowdowns - better use file buffers for large amounts of num. data?